 Right-of-way and easement agreements allow Cobb EMC to access private property in order to maintain our distribution system.
 This work helps us access power lines for maintenance and repairs, but it also helps us improve the reliability of your electric service.

 We can’t prevent bad weather, but we can reduce outages caused by falling limbs and trees.
-Our forestry department works year-round to maintain the right-of-way.
+Our team works year-round to maintain the right-of-way.
 How much they trim depends on your tree.
 If it’s fast-growing, the crews trim branches more than they would for slow-growing trees.
 Additionally, Cobb EMC contracts qualified, independent contractors to apply herbicide mixtures to our right-of-way to prevent regrowth after trees are removed.
 These efforts allow us to maintain our electric service reliability.